Chapter 5 : Open Your Eyes

 The main course seemed to take three hours, and we still hadn't gotten through dessert and tea.
 The boy on my right, whom I thought was in Hufflepuff, introduced himself as Roddy Pontner, but I was much too nervous to try and converse with him, despite his continual effort.

 When students finally started departing for the evening, Lily gave me a significant look that I took to mean she was ready to go.

 "Leaving so soon?"
-Slughorn frowned when Lily and I stood.
+Slughorn frowned when Lily stood.
+I hurried to her side.

 "Yes, we've got a bit of work to get finished," she said apologetically, "but thank you so much for having us, Professor.
 It was a wonderful evening, as always."